by Paul Gains

 “I have not heard so much about Toronto,” Sugut admits, “that’s why I want to come and participate.”

 “The training is going well.
-I am so happy how the body is responding.
+I am so happy about how the body is responding.
 I have been doing long runs and, on the routes we have been going, I see a lot of improvement as far as time is concerned.
 My fitness level, I can compare as almost the same as when I was running last year.
 For sure, it is good shape.”

 Sugut is managed by the Netherlands based Global Sports Communication who also oversee the careers of Ethiopian superstars Haile Gebrselassie and Kenenisa Bekele, and he trains in Kaptagat with the Global training group.
 His training partners for the past decade have included the reigning Olympic and World Marathon Champion, Stephen Kiprotich of Uganda, and Eliud Kipchoge, the 4th fastest marathoner of all time.